MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-quick-linux-portal.md

    If you're using the Azure Stack Development Kit (ASDK), you might not have access to an SSH client.
 If you need a client, there are several packages that include an SSH client.
 For example, PuTTY includes an SSH client and SSH key generator (puttygen.exe).
 For more information about available packages, read the [How to use an SSH public key](azure-stack-dev-start-howto-ssh-public-key.md) article.

-   This Quickstart uses PuTTY to generate the SSH keys and to connect to the Linux server virtual machine.
+   This Quickstart uses PuTTY to generate the SSH keys and to connect to the Linux server VM.
 To download and install PuTTY, go to [https://www.putty.org/](https://www.putty.org).

 ## Create an SSH key pair